Clima, Recursos Naturales y Medio Ambiente

 Climate, Natural Resources and Environment

-Within the clusters identified in Horizon Europe, the major global challenges for the period 2021-2027 are identified.
-The topics covered in this area included in two of them.
+Within the clusters identified in Horizon Europe, the major global challenges for the period 2021-2027 have been identified.
+The topics covered in this area are included in two of them.

 Objectives of the area “Climate, Natural Resources and Environment”

-Achieving a clean, zero-emission environment is an ambitious but realistic goal for the EU, which is focusing a significant part of its investments toward this particular challenge.
-In the first years of the period, water will be one of the main themes, both fresh and marine: through preserving and restoring the quality of fresh water, reducing ocean pollution, and promoting a circular and blue bioeconomy.
+Achieving a clean, zero-emission environment is an ambitious but realistic goal for the EU, which is focusing a significant part of its investments toward this specific challenge.
+In the first years of the period, water was one of the main themes, both fresh and marine: preserving and restoring the quality of fresh water, reducing ocean pollution, and promoting a circular and blue bioeconomy.

-Another focus of work climate change mitigation.
-R&I actions must work to understand the impacts of global warning, reduce GHG emissions from agricultural practices, and increase the capacity of agriculture and ecosystems to adapt to climate change.
+Another important objective involves climate change mitigation.
+R&I actions must aim to understand the impacts of global warning, reduce GHG emissions from agricultural practices, and increase the capacity of agriculture and ecosystems to adapt to climate change.

 This area is considered important to the EU; the Commission has dedicated 3 of the 5 missions identified in Horizon Europe.

-Raising public awareness on the importance of the health of the oceans, seas and coastal and inland waters, and helping to develop solutions on a range of issues, are the main focuses of the second mission.
+Raising public awareness on the importance of the health of the oceans, seas and coastal and inland waters, and helping develop solutions on a range of issues, are the main focus of the second mission.

-More than half of the world’s population lives in urban areas and this figure will reach 80% by 2050.
+More than half of the world’s population lives in urban areas and by 2050, this figure will reach 80%.
 For this reason, cities are primarily responsible for the success of global challenges.

 50%